KatsiarynaLaurynovich/nodejs-rss/caesar-cipher-cli/README.md

 CLI tool accepts 4 options:

 Required:

--s, --shift: a shift
+- -s || --shift: a shift
--a, --action: an action encode/decode
+- -a || --action: an action encode/decode

 And optional:
--i, --input: an input file with string to encode or decode -o, --output: an output file with encrypted string
+- -i || --input: an input file with string to encode or decode
+- -o || --output: an output file with encrypted string

 ## Prerequisites: